 - records you need to keep

 - taxes you need to know about

 - using our online services

 - completing your tax returns (eg GST, employer returns)

 - filing returns and making payments

 - your KiwiSaver obligations.

-Go to ird.govt.nz/contact-us and select the In person option to find out about requesting a visit.
+Go to ird.govt.nz/contact-us and select Request a business advisory visit to find out about requesting a visit.

 Find a seminar or workshop near you at ird.govt.nz/contact-us/seminars